Baseball333/Input-Output/README.md

 Ninteenth Commit:
 The next program is a line counter with inter-function communication and array implementation as described by Dennis Ritchie/Ken Thompson.

+Twentieth Commit:
+The functionality of the program exists through the getline and copy functions(which are declared at the beginning of the program).
+These respective functions communicate through several arguments and a return value.
+The communicative arguments are expressed by the following argument.

+int getline(char [s], int lim)

+Storage size is a key component of C and is specified through an array s in getline.
+The line also conveniently returns an int. getline is also the most prominent function in this program as it returns a useful value and marks a null character at the end of the array.
+The last aspect of this program is the getline control over an input line. getflow revises any possible overflow, though the typical user is aware of a string's length.